I want to share an exciting culinary adventure – deep frying on a pellet grill.

 You Will Not Find Pellet Grills Recommended for Deep Frying

-While deep frying on a pellet grill is indeed possible and can produce fantastic results, it’s worth noting that pellet grill manufacturers typically do not recommend using their grills for deep frying.
+While deep frying on a pellet grill is indeed possible and can produce fantastic results, pellet grill manufacturers typically do not recommend it.

 This caution is primarily due to the potential safety hazards associated with frying and the added stress it can place on the grill’s components.